 A little-known fact about ebook distribution is that each retail channel has their very own set of requirements.
 That means the retailer reviews the content of your ebook.
 And the ebook must meet their individual requirements before they will list it for sale.
 You must keep these requirements in mind when creating an ebook.

 The requirements may sound scary at first, but they aren’t.
-To find our full list of requirements, you can visit our Lulu Knowledge Base:
+To find our full list of requirements, read our Mandatory Ebook Distribution Requirements.

 By following the requirements set by each retailer, your customers get the most robust experience from reading your work.
 Yes, there are a lot of requirements, but many of them are best practices for making an ebook.
 So let’s cover 5 requirements in particular to keep in mind when creating an ebook.